Louis3112/cs_finalproject_sem3/README.md

 10. Markov Chain _______________________________________ *(Rantai Markov)*

 The project is developed using Python, runs on CLI, and requires only a minimal set of packages to install.
-For further information, there is a report written in *Bahasa Indonesia* that you can read from
+For further information, there is a report written in *Bahasa Indonesia* that you can read from.

 ## :busts_in_silhouette: **Team** :busts_in_silhouette:
 The project was completed by Group 9, which consists of following members :